 Resurrecting user 🦔

-In PostHog's lifecycle insight a returning user is one who did the specified action within the current period but not within the previous period.
+In PostHog's lifecycle insight a resurrecting user is one who did the specified action within the current period but not within the previous period.

 Security Assertion Markup Language is a system which enables users to login to multiple systems with one set of credentials.
 Find out more about SAML on PostHog.